 Severance is rarely the "take-it-or-leave-it" proposition that companies lead many employees to believe.
 It's an interactive process.
 But what is important to remember is that you only get one shot at doing it right.
 Your objective is to do your best for yourself and your family, and position yourself for the start of the next chapter of a successful career.

 If you believe that your employment is about to terminate or your employer recently provided you with a severance agreement, contact Dallas Severance Lawyer Barry Hersh by completing the law firm's online inquiry form.
 The law firm generally provides consultations concerning severance agreements on a flat fee basis based on several factors, including the complexity of the agreement, the deadline to arrive at a mutually acceptable agreement, and other factors.

 - Consult with a Dallas severance lawyer immediately upon receiving your severance agreement.
 Most agreements are subject to deadlines.

 - Gather copies of your important employment-related documents and keep a copy of them at home.
 These may include your employment agreement, compensation plans, commission or bonus agreement, non-compete, intellectual proprietary inventions agreement, mandatory arbitration agreement, retiree medical benefit and other health plans, and more.

-- Don't retain or forward to a personal e-mail address any of your employer's confidential business information or trade secrets.
-Taking an employer's documents and information is not "leverage" for use in severance negotiations; it's an invitation for a lawsuit.
+- Don't retain (or forward to a personal e-mail address) any of your employer's confidential business information or trade secrets.
+Taking an employer's documents and information is not "leverage" in severance negotiations.
+It's an invitation for a lawsuit.

 - If you believe that your termination is the result of unlawful retaliation, file a report with your employer's Human Resources department, the Texas Workforce Commission, or EEOC before your discharge.
 Time permitting, contact a Dallas employment lawyer before filing your complaint.